thenocturnaldevgypsy/github-markdown-template-readme/Templates-MD-Personal/README.md

 ## ![Folders and Files Structure](https://custom-icon-badges.demolab.com/badge/-Folders%20and%20Files%20Structure-24292e?logo=file-submodule&logoColor=white&labelColor=00416a)

-At the moment, the workspace contains the following folders, where:
+At the moment, the repository contains the following structure, where:
 ```
 project-root/
 ├── assets/                # assets folder for images, css, js and other libraries